 What other costs are associated with the Production Workshop?

 The workshop provides basic production equipment.
-Other production costs such as media cards, external drives, transportation, food, props, etc. are at the participants' expense.
+Other production costs such as additional media cards, external drives, transportation, food, props, etc. are at the participants' expense.

 When are applications available and when will I be notified of acceptance/rejection?